learnk8s/distributed-tensorflow-on-k8s/README.md

 - python 2.7
 - pip
 - sed
-- account on dockerhub
+- an account on Docker Hub
-- account on GCP
+- an account on GCP
-- gcloud
+- Gcloud

 ## Recognising handwritten digits